nataliesmith123/squad-web/content/authors/admin/_index.md

 - Visitors
 ---

-We are a collaborative team of PhD studentsfrom epidemiology, sociology, anthropology, and health policy who train together at the Carolina Population Center.Back in 2017 (??) we started working on a project together and it has grown since then... here is our webiste and you can hear more about each of us on the People tab (link to that here).
+We are a collaborative team of PhD students from epidemiology, sociology, anthropology, and health policy who train together at the Carolina Population Center.Back in 2017 (??) we started working on a project together and it has grown since then... here is our webiste and you can hear more about each of us on the People tab (link to that here).